joshjung/hash-array/README.md

 hash-array
 ==========

 HashArray is a data structure that combines the best features of a hash and an array.

-Among other things, it includes `add()`, `remove()` and `get()` operations work for both simple (`'prop'`) and deep keys (`['someChild', 'childProp']`).
+Among other things, it includes `add()`, `remove()` and `get()` operations that work for both simple keys like `'prop'` and deep keys like `['someChild', 'childProp']`.

 Purpose
 =======

-HashMap(HashTable) lookup by key is O(1), whereas finding items in an Array is O(N).
-My goal with this data structure was to attempt to get the ordered features of an Array while making lookup O(1).
-The cost is small loss of memory.
+A HashMap (aka Hash Table) lookup items by key in O(1), whereas looking up items in an Array is O(N).
+My goal with this data structure was to attempt to get the ordered features of an Array while keeping lookup O(1) for any set of arbitrary keys.
+The cost is a small loss of memory.

-In addition, I realized that Javascript data structures are multi-level.
+In addition, I realized that often Javascript data structures are multi-level.
 Consider an Array with a structure like this:

      var customers = [{
        id: 1337,